tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/README.md

 ### 1.1.2  Beta Testing

 Testing of a system is generally a standard procedure followed in every project.
 This is done to ensure that the all the subsystems working together in a proper way and to identify the anamolies in the system.
-Additonally, testing procedure makes sure that a system is robust or not and reveals new issues that have not been encountered during the development phase of a system.
+Additionally, testing procedure makes sure that a system is robust or not and reveals new issues that have not been encountered during the development phase of a system.

 In this project, a beta test has been set as first milestone to check the integration and performance of the thermal object detection system that has been developed.
 The test results will help to focus on specific points that helps to enhance the system performance as well as to identify the outliers that are affecting the system functionality.